 It’s no surprise that the King County Bar Association selected Jason as its 2017 Outstanding Young Lawyer of the Year, an award that recognizes excellence in legal practice and substantial contributions to the legal profession.
 The Governor also appointed Jason to a State Advisory Council of community leaders working on a statewide approach to address homelessness.

-But most importantly, in the last thirty-three years, Jason has never missed an Ellensburg Rodeo.
+But most importantly, in the last thirty-four years, Jason has never missed an Ellensburg Rodeo.